Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Contrast Between Light and Dark

-From a visual perspective, the dark mohair makes an interesting contrast with the bright white linen of the first layer, between light and darkness.
+From a visual perspective, the dark mohair makes an interesting contrast with the first layer's bright white linen, between light and darkness.
 Together the mohair and linen tell a familiar story of an earlier distinguishing between these two elements.
 It is in the Genesis creation account that we first see this pattern established.